-Mesh Insert Disconnect: Used in cyberbrains that are expected to see combat use, mesh insert disconnect systems allow for the cyberbrain to be shut off from the mesh inserts in case of suspected hacking or other concerns.
+Mesh Insert Disconnect: Used in cyberbrains that are expected to see combat use, mesh insert disconnect systems allow for the cyberbrain to be shut off from mesh inserts in case of suspected hacking or other concerns.
 Of course, this shuts down their PAN, making it impossible to use things like smartlinks wirelessly; skinlink and other direct wired contacts are rerouted directly to the cyberbrain through a secondary "mesh" insert without wireless capabilities.
+While mesh inserts can simply be turned off, this allows for compromised mesh inserts to be disabled, rather than leaving them in contact with the cyberbrain.
 [Low]